falkena/openhab-addons/addons/binding/org.openhab.binding.plclogo/README.md

 Different families of LOGO! devices should work also, but was not tested now due to lack of hardware.
 Binding works nicely at least 100ms polling rate, if network connection is stable.

+#### Attention:
+Changing of block parameter may kill your LOGO!, so that program flashing via LOGO!
+SoftComort will be required.
+Furthermore programs within LOGO!
+SoftComfort and LOGO! itself will differ, so that online simulation will not work anymore without program synchronisation.

 ## Discovery

 Siemens LOGO! devices can be manually discovered by sending a request to every IP on the network.